browserengineering/book/book/http.md

 Its value can be whatever you want---it identifies your browser to the host.
 Make it easy to add further headers in the future.

-*File URLs*: Add support for `file` scheme, which allows the browser to open local files.
+*File URLs*: Add support for the `file` scheme, which allows the browser to open local files.
 For example, `file:///path/goes/here` should refer to the file on your computer at location `/path/goes/here`.
 Also make it so that, if your browser is started without a URL being given,